 - breathing problems

-Any of these symptoms can exist at birth, be acquired after birth as a result of hereditary or environmental influences or as a result of trauma to the face.
-Before any treatment begins, a consultation will be include a complete examination with x-rays.
+Any of these symptoms can exist at birth, be acquired after birth as a result of hereditary or environmental influences, or as a result of trauma to the face.
+Before any treatment begins, a consultation will include a complete examination with X-rays.
 Feel free to ask any questions that you have regarding your treatment at any time.
 When you are fully informed about the aspects of your care, you and your dental team will make the decision to proceed with treatment together.

 280 N Grove Medical Park Dr, Spartanburg, SC 29303